-Student name Course Date student notified Jane Doe NUR 310 4-23-2021 clinical attendance or tardiness clinical performance test performance failure to complete test assessments failure to complete required remediation other:
+Student name Course Date student notified

+Jane Doe NUR 310 4-23-2021

-You have been placed on Academic Alert for the following reason(s):
+You have been placed on Academic Alert for the he following reason(s):

+clinical attendance or tardiness

+clinical performance

+test performance

+failure to complete test assessments

+failure to complete required remediation

+other:

 You are required to do the following:

-- 1. Meet with your instructor within three business days to develop a measurable action plan.
-A copy of this action plan will be sent to your advisor and the Director, and a copy will be placed in your permanent file. - 2.
-Meet with your advisor within one week of being notified of the Academic Alert to review the action plan. - 3.
-Meet with either your instructor or advisor on an ongoing basis until removed from Academic Alert.
+7. Meet with your instructor within three busing action plan will be sent to your advisor and

+8. Meet with your advisor within one week or f being notified of the Academic Alert to review the action plan.

+9. Meet with either your instructor or advisor -

 Student signature Jane Doe

-Faculty signature Leesa Statler, RN, MSN
+Faculty signature Leesa Thompson, RN, MSI V Date4 -23-2021

-Date 4-23-2021